samnorman/6502-emulator/README.md

 3) Implement instructions.
 4) Timing/CPU cycles.
 5) Maybe, don't use a "nasty" switch statement for fetch/excute cycle - maybe use C lookup table.
+6) Interrupts
+7) Maybe look at building a console emulator.